Picture by Canva[/caption]

 Post consistently on your blog

-The difference between average and great bloggers is that the latter takes the project seriously and are consistent.
+The difference between average and great writers is that the latter take the project seriously and are consistent.
 Publishing a post once a month is not enough.
 Therefore you will need to continuously post on your blog to keep readers engaged.
 Besides, consistent posting is great for SEO, and you will be rewarded with organic traffic.

 As a blogger, being on social media is a must.
 Channels like Facebook, Twitter, Pinterest, Goodreads, and Instagram will give you an amazing reach for free.